- Part 1 - EcommerceDDD overview

 │ └── Infrastructure

-• Application It orchestrates the interactions between the external world and the domain to perform application tasks through use cases by handling commands, queries and events.
+- Application It orchestrates the interactions between the external world and the domain to perform application tasks through use cases by handling

-• Domain A structured implementation of the domain through defining aggregates, commands, value objects, domain services, repository contracts, and domain events.
+commands,queriesandevents. - Domain A structured implementation of the domain through defining

-• Infrastructure It is a supporting logical layer for the other logical layers, handling infrastructural matters such as data persistence with implementing repositories, database mapping, and external integrations.
+aggregates,commands,value objects,domain services,repository contracts, anddomain events. - Infrastructure It is a supporting logical layer for the other logical layers, handling infrastructural matters such as

 Why and when use Domain-driven Design?

-A fair answer to why using it depends on the nature of the software you’re building.
+A fair answer to why use it depends on the nature of the software you’re building.
 Not all projects will benefit from DDD, period.
 You don’t want to use it if the domain is not complex enough (remember, Tackling Complexity in the Heart of Software), if you have tight budgets and time constraints, or if the outcomes are technology-centric, like frameworks or tools.
-Even if you feel the project is a suitable case for DDD, the lack of domain knowledge (like not having at least a domain expert) and an experienced team implementing DDD principles will force DDD down the path, and it will feel overwhelming for nothing.
+Even if you feel the project is a suitable case for DDD, the lack of domain knowledge (like not having at least a domain expert) and an experienced team implementing DDD principles will push DDD implementation off track, making the whole effort feel overwhelming and fruitless.

 Finding a team fully ready to embrace it is sometimes a matter of luck; for some, there’s always the first time, which will require effort and discipline to keep it on track.
-It also needs upper management support because time can be a pressing factor that can easily derail an inexperienced team that can’t handle the pressure to deliver fast from a good design, forcing the project to mix concerns and lack of attention to details with speeding up everything in a more data-driven design, with no commitment to the overall cohesion.
+It also needs upper management support because time can be a pressing factor that can easily derail an inexperienced team that can’t handle the pressure to deliver quickly at the expense of good design, leading to mixed concerns and a data-driven approach with no commitment to overall cohesion.

 Is object-oriented programming the only way?

 Although DDD is agnostic to technology, there’s a misconception that it can be implemented only using an object-oriented programming language (like C# or Java) to express the domain in code, and that’s not true.
-I believed in it before reading Domain Modeling Made Functional: Tackle Software Complexity with Domain-Driven Design and F# by Scott Wlaschin, a good book evidencing that the heart of it is not the paradigm or language you use.
+I held that misconception myself until reading Domain Modeling Made Functional: Tackle Software Complexity with Domain-Driven Design and F# by Scott Wlaschin, a great book demonstrating that the heart of it is not the paradigm or language you use.

-Programming languages are only tools for building paths, not the way.
+Like any other tool, programming languages are means to an end, not the end itself.
 Keeping an open-minded attitude towards technology is healthy.
 Everyone has biases, and developers love their favorite stuff, sometimes forgetting that it may not be suitable for different needs.

 What does implementing domain-driven design look like?